harshrajput1506/quizo/README.md

 # Quizo App

 Welcome to the Quizo app GitHub repository!
 Quizo is an innovative quiz and gaming app that offers a wide range of features for users to enhance their knowledge and earn rewards.
-This README file provides an overview of the app's features and how to get started.
+An overview of the app's features and how to get started.

 ## Download